etamity/dashpad/README.md

 ```

-and now go back to dashpad and click side menu `My First Module`, you will see new you ui has been created.
+and now go back to dashpad and click side menu `My First Module`, we will see new we ui has been created.

-if click `Notification` button, you will recevie a notification.
+if click `Notification` button, we will recevie a notification.

 ### **Note**

-If you want to split the js code from yml file into a external js file,  you can just create a js file with exact same name as yaml file, and write logic or function in that js file, Dashpad will preload the code for yaml file usage.
+If we want to split the js code from yml file into a external js file,  we can just create a js file with exact same name as yaml file, and write logic or function in that js file, Dashpad will preload the code for yaml file usage.

 e.g

-If `_dash/ui.yaml` file exist already then create another js file call `_dash/ui.js`, so that you can write js code in the file.
+If `_dash/ui.yaml` file exist already then create another js file call `_dash/ui.js`, so that we can write js code in the file.

 > ui.js
 ``` js